saghonfly/SimpleEspNowConnection/README.md

 ## Limitation

-- Encryption/Decryption of payload is not implemented.
+- Encryption/Decryption of payload is not implemented yet.
 - Maximum number of bytes which can be send is limited to 240